denbydigital/my-resume/README.md

 ## Caveats / help me make this perfect

-- **The name is a placeholder.** `Avery Sloane`, the `AS` monogram, and all sample copy are stand-ins.
-Give me the real name + tagline and I'll thread it through every file and the mark.
 - **Fonts load from Google Fonts CDN** (Newsreader, Hanken Grotesk, IBM Plex Mono) — all free and self-hostable.
 Say the word if you want them vendored into `fonts/` for a fully offline package.